TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/009 IAuthManager implementation.md

 `username` and `password` are provided as arguments.

 First, we ask the `userService` to retrieve a `User` object based on the username.
 Notice I don't pass the password here.
 This `GetUserAsync` will eventually contact a server somewhere, and we don't want to send the password around for hackers to sniff out.
+There may be better approaches.

 The `User?` indicates that this variable may be `null` in case no user exists with the provided `username`.